helisz/dict/Others/Intellij.md

 1. Follow the steps in previous instruction `Config Server for Project` to setup tomcat for Project A.
 2. Open Project B, open `Run/Debug Configurations`, after clicking the green `+`, choose `Tomcat` and `Remote`.
 3. Keep same port JMX Port, Port num and set Host to "localhost" by default.
-4. Don't forget to config `Deployment` tab, it's the same as previous.
+4. In `Deployment` tab, it's the same as previous, `Application Context` should be varied between projects.
 5. Save and close.

 ## Perforce 4V Configuration